 MAKING YOUR OWN DISPLAY OF COLOR

 A flower garden, dangling like a colorful jeweled earring from the eave of your home.
-Yes, a hanging floral bouquet, the Hanging Basket–filled full to the brim with flowers and plants from the season, whether that is spring, summer or fall.
+Yes, a hanging floral bouquet, the Hanging Basket–filled full to the brim with flowers and plants from the season, whether that is spring, summer, fall, or even winter.

 THINGS YOU MAY NEED

 - Hand trowel or gloves (or just get your hands dirty!)

 A design concept is important for you to consider when building your own hanging basket.
 You will need to choose a style or theme.
 For example, perhaps you want all of the same kinds of plants or flowers, such as all impatiens, all petunias, all verbenas or all trailing vinca.
 Some might choose to have a single color scheme, while others might choose complimentary colors or contrasting colors.
 A hanging basket with all flowers can be fun, or a mixed basket with flowers and foliage plants can be even more interesting.

 A hanging basket makes a wonderful statement when it contains both upright and trailing plants.
 Make sure, however, that the plants that you choose for the upright feature will remain within the scale of the container that you have chosen.
 If you like a tall grass, such as Juncus, it is not a problem, but make sure that the container and your hanging mechanism will incorporate its ultimate height.

 Did we mention containers?
 There are many choices of containers, too.
 Wire baskets lined with moss, wooden containers, plastic pots with built in hangers, clay or glazed pots hanging with woven ropes – your ultimate choice will depend on the look that you are creating.
 We have an excellent selection of containers for you to choose from.